 A continuous programme of Careers Education begins in Year 7 as part of the College timetable.

 The programme gently assists with the choice of subject options/pathways that takes place in Years 8 and 9.
-Additionally, in Year 9, all students are given the opportunity to attend a specially-arranged careers fair to explore their occupational ideas.

 The Careers Education and Guidance Programme continues in Years 10 and 11 leading to the choice of subject options for the Sixth Form, further education, apprenticeships or employment at the end of Year 11.